matkoch/MassTransit/docs/understand/additions-to-transport.md

 ### Routing

-MassTransit provides a heavily production tested convention for using RabbitMQ exchanges to route published messages to the subscribed consumers.
+MassTransit provides a heavily production-tested convention for using RabbitMQ exchanges to route published messages to the subscribed consumers.
 The structure is CPU and memory friendly, which keeps RabbitMQ happy.

 ### Rx integration